snoww/loa-logs/README.md

 **Q: Help, my issue isn't listed here.**

-A: Create an issue here on GitHub, or send me a DM on Discord.
+A: Create an issue here on GitHub, or send a message in the #loa-logs channel on Discord. [(invite)](https://discord.gg/sbSa3pkDF5)

 **Q: Is it really "blazingly fast"?**